iepoch/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

-                        And if our floors[mid] is equal to our target: then we know we are in the middle and the egg will not break But if our floors[mid] is greater then the upper floor then eggs will break Otherwise  anything lower will not break any eggs
+                        And if our floors[mid] is equal to our target: then we know we are in the middle and the egg will not break But if our floors[mid] is greater than the upper floor then any egg will break Otherwise  anything lower will not break any eggs

 ```